russau/hc-presentation/slides/_posts/0000-01-03-devops1.md

 ### Terraform for Infrastructure as Code

-End to end example of CI-CD pipelines for Infrastructure and Configuration Management
+Getting you started with Terraform

-_Level check_: what is your familiarity with DevOps, Packer, Terraform?
+_Level check_: what is your familiarity with DevOps, and Terraform?